____________________________________________________________

 email: nancyj9@yorku.ca

 Nancy is Ojibwe from Nipissing First Nation, Ontario.
-She is a graduate of the Image Arts New Media Program at Ryerson University.
+She is a graduate of the Image Arts New Media Program at TMU.
 Nancy is happy to be part of the Centre for Indigenous Student Services as having had access to a culturally supportive environment has been integral to her academic success.
 She acknowledges and advocates that an educational journey should be inclusive of traditional values and teachings; which CISS strives to provide to the Indigenous community at York.
 She coordinates the Cultural Programs throughout the year as well she oversees the use of Skennen'kó:wa Gamig and CISS/Gamig card access program.
+Nancy is currently enrolled in the MEd Urban Indigenous Education Cohort at York U.

 Nancy Louit-Gonzalez, RSSW